 - If you’re playing a standard PS4 game or watching a movie using PSVR and the picture has drifted to one side, Sony recommends simply pressing and holding the “options” button on your controller.
 This will re-position the screen and should fix the issue.

 - For PSVR-enabled games, drifting is more than likely caused by the PlayStation Camera rather than the headset.
-Make sure you’re positioned directly in front of the camera, with about five or six feet between you and the device.
+Make sure you’re positioned directly in front of the camera, with about 5 or 6 feet between you and the device.
 Also, make sure the camera isn’t on a vibrating or moving surface.
 If it is, this could be because of its proximity to your PS4.
 Consider reorganizing your consoles and equipment if this is the case.

 - Some users have also reported success when switching from the new, cylindrical PlayStation Camera to the older design, which is more stable and resistant to vibrations.